usnistgov/oscal-tools/docs/content/demos/csx/_index.md

 Picking up from the Import Examiner, the Schema Emulator explores the idea that if a person can write application logic to test constraints over OSCAL data, so can a code generator (given an appropriate information source); and thus a machine-generated XSLT transformation can test the same set of constraints as are declared in an OSCAL metaschema, and as are commonly enforced by a schema language such as XML Schema Definition (XSD) or JSON Schema.

-In this case, the rules asserted by the OSCAL Catalog Model (metaschema) are expressed by an XSLT that produces error reports when presented with data that violates the model described. *This is work in progress*.
+In this case, the rules asserted by the OSCAL Catalog Model (metaschema) are expressed by an XSLT that produces error reports when presented with data that violates the model described.

 {{< /accordian-entry >}}
 {{< accordian-entry heading="Baseline Reviewer">}}